kn2034/HealthSlot-F21AO/README.md

 The HealthSlot application uses a comprehensive Jenkins CI/CD pipeline for automated building, testing, and deployment.
 Our pipeline includes:

+- GitHub webhook integration for automatic builds on code push
 - Multi-stage Docker builds for optimized production images
 - Automated testing with Jest and Supertest
 - Linting with ESLint to ensure code quality